marijnvanh/ft_IRC/README.md

 Start a container with the following line where 8080 is your local port for TCP and 8081 is your port for TCP with TLS enabled:
 `docker run --rm -dt -p 8080:5000 -p 8081:5001 ft_irc`

-After the server is running you can now use an IRC client of your choise to connect to localhost on port 8080 or with a client with TLS enabled on port 8081.
+After the server is running you can now use an IRC client of your choice to connect to localhost on port 8080 or with a client with TLS enabled on port 8081.

 # Manual build